 You might even still live in the same house to save money, but you're usually still considered separated if you don't share things like meals, a bedroom, and social activities.

 If you're married, you'll be legally married until you get a court order for divorce.
 You don't need your spouse's permission to apply for a divorce.
 If you weren't married to each other, a divorce isn't necessary.

 Note that there are important time limits if you want to apply for spousal support and/or divide property, debt, or a pension.
 See our fact sheets Spousal support and How to divide property and debts.

-For an overview of separation, see JP Boyd's BC Family Law Resource website.
+For an overview of separation, see the JP Boyd on Family Law website.

 What to take with you if you leave